jonasthiesen/dopamine/readme.md

 Go to the Chrome Extensions tab and enable developer mode.

-Load the extensions "app" folder.
+Load the extension's "app" folder.

 ## How does it work
 It has three modes: off, dopamine, and block.